 pragma Warning_As_Error (static_string_EXPRESSION);

 This configuration pragma allows the programmer to specify a set of warnings that will be treated as errors.
-Any warning which matches the pattern given by the pragma argument will be treated as an error.
-This gives much more precise control that -gnatwe which treats all warnings as errors.
+Any warning that matches the pattern given by the pragma argument will be treated as an error.
+This gives more precise control than -gnatwe, which treats warnings as errors.

 Note that the pattern matches if it occurs anywhere within the warning message string (it is not necessary to put an asterisk at the start and the end of the message, since this is implied).

-Another possibility for the static_string_EXPRESSION which works whether or not error tags are enabled (`-gnatw.d') is to use the `-gnatw' tag string, enclosed in brackets, as shown in the example below, to treat a class of warnings as errors.
+Another possibility for the static_string_EXPRESSION which works whether or not error tags are enabled (`-gnatw.d') is to use a single `-gnatw' tag string, enclosed in brackets, as shown in the example below, to treat one category of warnings as errors.
+Note that if you want to treat multiple categories of warnings as errors, you can use multiple pragma Warning_As_Error.

 The above use of patterns to match the message applies only to warning messages generated by the front end.
 This pragma can also be applied to warnings provided by the back end and mentioned in Pragma Warnings.
 By using a single full `-Wxxx' switch in the pragma, such warnings can also be treated as errors.